Health equity means everyone has a fair and just opportunity to be as healthy as possible.

 Using data to understand inequities and disparities helps us better understand what action can be taken to reduce or eliminate those inequities and disparities.
 To learn about data exploration visit our data exploration page.

-Language access is the practice of ensuring that individuals with Limited English Proficiency (LEP) can communicate effectively to participate in programs and receive services.
+Language access is the practice of ensuring that individuals with Limited English Proficiency (LEP) or a disability that affects their language access can communicate effectively to participate in programs and receive services.